-The church was built as a Gothic aisleless building erected of bricks on a stone foundation protecting against the ground moisture.
-Its chancel was not separated from the nave from the outside, and the nave was closed in the east on three sides.
-On the west side there is a massive tower with raw elevations, pierced only with small window openings and an entrance portal in the ground floor.
-Its appearance evokes strong associations with defensive structures.
-There is also a four-sided, fifteenth-century sacristy attached to the nave, located rather unusual at one of the oblique walls of the nave.
+The church was built as a Gothic aisleless building, erected of bricks on a stone foundation that protected against moisture of the ground.
+Its chancel was not separated from the nave, and the nave was ended on three sides in the east.
+On the west side a massive tower was built with severe facades.
+Its appearance evoked strong associations with defensive structures.
+There was also a four-sided, 15th-century sacristy attached to the nave, located quite unusually at one of the oblique walls of the nave.

 The walls of the church, with the exception of the tower and the sacristy, were supported by buttresses.
 Together with the large width of the nave, they showed the planned building of vaults.
 During the construction of the nave, supports were prepared for them, with the intention of inserting probably three pairs of pillars inside and then the vaults on them.
 Ultimately, however, only the sacristy was vaulted.

 The tower with crude elevations was pierced only with small windows and the entrance portal in the ground floor.
 The windows had slit forms with pointed or stepped heads.
 Most of them were pierced on the top floor, from which the sound of bells must have been emitted.
 The portal was made pointed, stepped.
 In the elevations of the tower, in addition to red bricks, a black zendrówka was used, but no decorative patterns were created from it.